-The next domestic battle for power will likely not be won or lost by tanks and machine guns, but in the digital space. the rights guaranteed by Hong Kong's Basic Law, especially among the young.
+The next domestic battle for power will likely not be won or lost by tanks and machine guns, but in the digital space. at this historic moment, protesting Beijing's increasing grip on power on one of the last bastions of independence - the judicial system - demonstrating that there is limited tolerance for China's subversion of the rights guaranteed by Hong Kong's Basic Law, especially among the young.
 They are also demonstrating that tech savvy demonstrators armed with laser pointers and cell phones can challenge even sophisticated surveillance networks.

 The economic super power cannot afford another Tiananmen.
-But the next domestic battle for power will likely not be won or lost by tanks and machine guns, but in the digital
+But the next domestic battle for power will likely not be won or lost by tanks and machine guns, but in the digital space, for better or for worse.
+The scale of protest in Hong Kong is drawing attention to the existing cracks in the Communist Party's carefully crafted narrative of economic power without the nuisance of independent courts and democratic control.